 Is your 2 year old waking up at night for hours?
 Learn how to stop kids from playing and being awake to sleeping through the night instead.

-So when your toddler—who has no trouble falling asleep—wakes up in the middle of the night and plays for hours, you wonder what in the world to do.
+So, when your toddler—who has no trouble falling asleep—wakes up in the middle of the night and plays for hours, you wonder what in the world to do.

 After all, she’s happily playing, singing, and even chatting.
-Other times, you’ll see her trying to fall asleep—rolling, tossing, and turning out, before she calls for you again.
+Other times, you’ll see her trying to fall asleep—rolling, tossing, and turning around, before she calls for you again.
 You even thought it was a phase she’d outgrow, but after weeks and months of the same thing, you still see no improvement.